hack-ink/polkadot-runtime-releaser/README.md

   - The generated WASM file name must be in `{}_runtime.compact.compressed.wasm` format.
 For example, see [`polkadot_runtime.compact.compressed.wasm`](https://github.com/polkadot-fellows/runtimes/releases/tag/v1.3.4).

 ### GitHub
+> Why do we need to override the runtime?
+>
+> Always keep the on-chain runtime as minimal as possible which can help reduce the runtime size and improve the performance.
+> Override with the `force-debug` runtime, you can get more debug information in the runtime log.
+> Override with the `evm-tracing` runtime, you can enable the EVM tracing feature in the runtime.

 To fully leverage PRR, set up two repositories for your project—one for the runtime overrides and the other for the runtime itself.
 This is a commonly recommended practice.
 Some notable projects that follow this approach include:

 - Astar